aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/threedformat/_index.md

 ```

-Gets and sets the rotation of the extruded shape around the z-axis in degrees.
+the rotation of the extruded shape around the z-axis in degrees.

 **Returns:**
 double